Smoothed Phase-Coded FMCW: Waveform Properties and Transceiver Architecture: Signal Model and Transceiver Structure

 In automotive radars, the Doppler frequency of the target is typically negligible compared to the frequency resolution of the beat signal, i.e. $f_d \ll f_s / N$, where $f_s$ is the sampling frequency of the beat signal and $N$ is the number of fast-time samples.
-Thus, we can approximate the $f_d + f_b \approx f_b$ and write the mixer output as:
+Thus, we can approximate the $f_d + f_b \approx f_b$ without loss of generality.
+Note that we only neglected the Doppler frequency shift associated with fast-time, and there will be an additional term $\textrm{exp}(2\pi f_d \,mT)$ for velocity estimation in slow-time processing, where $m$ is the number of pulses.
+Since the group delay filter and decoding are only related to the fast-time processing part, we focus on signal analysis in fast-time.
+The slow-time processing is straightforward and the same as in the conventional FMCW automotive radars.
+Consequently, the mixer output in fast-time can be written as:

-The frequency-domain representation of the mixer output can be obtained as:
+By taking the Fourier transform, the frequency-domain representation of the mixer output can be obtained as: